RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

                          Processed in a single cycle
 ```

-For repetitive tasks, like searching for a specific character in a long string, the performance gain is great.
+For repetitive tasks, such as searching for a specific character in a long string, the performance gain is great.

 ##### SIMD example: Finding +

-In our project, we need to find all the `+` characters.
+In our project, we need to locate all `+` characters.

 **The Scalar Way:**
-Without SIMD, we would have to write a simple `for` loop to check every single byte:
+Without SIMD, we would need a simple `for` loop to check every single byte:

 ```rust
 let mut positions = Vec::new();